Kilohana: The Academic Success Center

 Kilohana peer staff work from four locations on campus.
-These are the Science Center in Science and Technology Building (STB) 117, the Writing Center in LRC 123 (first floor of the Mookini Library), and the Math Center in LRC 123 (first floor of the Mookini Library).
-Effective January 2016, Computer Science peer staff are available for student consultation in College Hall (CH) 11.
+These are the Science Center in Science and Technology Building (STB) 117, the Writing Center in LRC 123 (first floor of the Moʻokini Library), the Math Center in LRC 123 (first floor of the Moʻokini Library), and the Computer Science Center in College Hall (CH) 11.

 All Kilohana peer staff are UH Hilo students selected for their academic achievement and dedication to helping others succeed.
 Additionally, all Kilohana peer staff complete a rigorous training program.

 In the Hawaiian language, Kilohana means the top layer of fabric for bedding.
 This top layer was beautifully decorated kapa , the fabric used before imported materials were introduced to the islands.
 Over time, the word came to mean superior, best, or excellent, as only the Kilohana was decorated; all the other layers had no dye or decoration.
 Kilohana can also mean “high point” or lookout.
 At first the two definitions may seem unrelated, but they are actually closely related.
 The first definition is an intellectual (mental) high point; the other is a literal (physical) high point.
 Kilohana: The Academic Success Center is all about the relationship between those two points.
 To reach intellectual excellence, we have to do some physical work.
 Anyone who has studied all night for an exam or drafted and re-drafted a term paper knows what hard work it is.